DNACHUNKER: Learnable Tokenization for DNA Language Models: Experiments

+To assess whether \modelname{} preserves functionally meaningful units, we measure how often biologically defined motifs are split across token boundaries.
+We sample 10{,}000 sequences of 8{,}192 bp from GRCh38/hg38 and locate occurrences of 29 transcription factor (TF) binding motifs from JASPAR 2024~\citep{jaspar} alongside three cis-regulatory elements (CpG islands, TATA boxes, and splice donor sites), reporting the mean number of tokens each occurrence is fragmented into.
+Results are shown in \Cref{fig:motif_chunk_size}. \modelname{} fragments motifs into 1.22 tokens on average—keeping the majority intact as single tokens -- whereas BPE averages 2.47 and is statistically indistinguishable from a sequence-blind fixed k-mer ($k=6$) baseline (2.32), splitting nearly every motif across two to three tokens.
+The gap is consistent across both TF-binding and cis-regulatory categories, suggesting that BPE's frequency-driven merges do not align with functional boundaries, whereas \modelname{} learns to treat these motifs as coherent functional units rather than incidental substring patterns.

+This motif-scale behavior extends to larger genomic regions (\Cref{appx:chunk_size}): \modelname{} produces a clear chunk-length ordering by biological information density -- short chunks over coding Exons ($\approx\!14$--$16$\,bp), longer ones over Promoters and Introns ($\approx\!20$--$28$\,bp), and the longest over SINEs, where length further decays with evolutionary age ($\approx\!32\!>\!28\!>\!17$\,bp for young / mid / old copies).
+The fixed BPE vocabulary cap cannot express this and collapses six of the seven categories into a single $\approx\!10$\,bp band.

-\paragraph{Robustness to mutations.} We evaluate whether a tokenizer produces \emph{stable segmentations} under small genetic perturbations by comparing the tokenizations of a reference sequence and its mutated counterpart for variants sampled from ClinVar~\citep{landrum2016clinvar}.
-We draw 1{,}000 examples for each category: benign SNVs, pathogenic SNVs, benign InDels, and pathogenic InDels.
-For each pair, we compute a similarity score
+\paragraph{Robustness to mutations.} To test whether tokenizers produce \emph{stable segmentations} under genetic perturbations, we compare the tokenizations of reference and mutated sequences across a spectrum of variant types and sizes.
+We sample 1{,}000 examples per category from ClinVar~\citep{landrum2016clinvar} (benign and pathogenic SNVs and InDels) and additionally evaluate on structural variants from GIAB HG002 Tier1 SV v0.6~\citep{giab}, stratified into five length bins from $<$50\,bp to $>$5\,kbp.
+For each reference–variant pair, we compute

-where $x^{\text{ref}}$ and $x^{\text{mut}}$ are the two token sequences. $S_{\text{boundary}}$ is the Jaccard similarity between the \emph{sets of token boundary positions} induced by the tokenizer, capturing how much the segmentation structure is preserved. $S_{\text{content}}$ measures how similar the resulting token sequences are, implemented as a normalized edit-similarity (i.e., one minus the normalized edit distance) so that larger values indicate closer agreement.
-We set $\gamma=0.5$ to weight structural and content stability equally.

-Table~\ref{tab:snv_indel} shows that both tokenizers are nearly invariant under SNVs.
-In contrast, for insertions and deletions, \modelname{} yields much higher similarity, especially at Stage~1, indicating that its context-dependent segmentation is less prone to cascading boundary shifts downstream of the mutation than fixed, frequency-driven merges.
+where $S_{\text{boundary}}$ is the Jaccard similarity between the sets of token boundary positions induced by the tokenizer and $S_{\text{content}}$ is a normalized edit-similarity over the token sequences themselves.
+We set $\gamma = 0.5$; higher values indicate more stable tokenization under mutation. \Cref{tab:snv_indel} shows that \modelname{} remains more stable than BPE across nearly all variant types and length scales considered, from single-nucleotide substitutions through kilobase-scale structural rearrangements.
+This breadth suggests that the robustness arises from \modelname{}'s context-dependent segmentation itself rather than from any specific variant regime, in contrast to BPE's fixed merges which are exposed to cascading shifts whenever a perturbation alters local substring frequencies.